JDL Travel

 High School Friends

-We rounded out the wedding marathon with Jessie's Maid of Honor Duties for Elisa!
+We rounded out the wedding marathon with my Maid of Honor Duties for Elisa!
 It was another beautiful wedding (with amazing weather to boot).
 After packing up our wedding guest attire we realized we were EXHAUSTED.
-We were scheduled to head to Delaware the following weekend when we thought…what if we didn't?
+We were scheduled to head to Delaware the following weekend but then we thought…what if we didn't?
 Luckily Sean and Michelle were not ready to kick us out yet, and we were able to change our reservation.
 The flexibility of RV life was really starting to pay off!

 Staying at the 'Ninsula a week longer than planned gave us some time to slow down, relax with family, and enjoy the water.
 We took advantage of our amazing water access for paddle boarding and crabbing with Sean.
 We ended up with a good haul and had a crab feast overlooking the beach with Sean and Michelle's friends - it felt quintessentially Maryland!
 Luna even went for her first motor boat ride and actually seemed to like it!